-- ensuring that where appropriate, interactions with children and young people can be observed by other adults. - observing professional boundaries with children and young people at all times.
+- ensuring that where appropriate, interactions with Children and Young People can be observed by other adults. - always observing professional boundaries with Children and Young People.

 Challenging unacceptable behaviour.
 Reporting:

-Any concerns or allegations of child abuse to the UMSU CSO, or the UMSU Management team in a timely manner, and ensuring any allegation is reported in accordance with the University of Melbourne Child Safety Policy (MPF1337).
+Any concerns or allegations of Child abuse to the UMSU CSO, or the UMSU Management team in a timely manner, and ensuring any allegation is reported in accordance with the University of Melbourne Child Safety Policy (MPF1337).

-Respecting the privacy of children and young people and their families and only disclosing information to people on a need-to-know basis and in accordance with privacy legislation.
+Respecting the privacy of Children and Young People and their families and only disclosing information to people on a need-to-know basis and in accordance with privacy legislation.

-Participating in all mandatory training and professional development including training on child safety and wellbeing.
+Participating in all mandatory training and professional development including training on Child safety and wellbeing.